ylesia-wu/power-outage-analysis/README.md

 Since we are concerned with categorical data, it is proper to use TVD as the test statistics.

-We choose to perform an one-sided test because TVD only determines how different two distributions are.
+We choose to perform a one-sided test because TVD only determines how different two distributions are.
 The greater the TVD, the greater the difference.

 The significant level we choose is `0.05`.